 Passenger train services consisted of a shuttle which ran to Hartford Station.
 From Hartford passengers could connect into a variety of local and long distance services.

 The branch was originally double track but then was worked as a single track line after the First World War.
 The original up line was not lifted but used as a long siding.
 This siding was later used for the storage of locomotives bound for the scrap yard.
-Over and Wharton station did not survive long enough to become part of the nationalized British Railways as it was closed by the LMS on the 16th June 1947.
-The engine shed closed on 30th August 1947 however locomotives continued to be serviced on the shed road until 1964.
-The line remained in use for freight (mainly rock salt from the Winsford mines) traffic for many years many years after the closure of the station to passengers and did not finally close until March 1991, the track was lifted almost immediately..
+Over and Wharton station did not survive long enough to become part of the nationalised British Railways as it was closed by the LMS on 16 June 1947.
+The engine shed closed on 30 August 1947 however locomotives continued to be serviced on the shed road until 1964.
+The line remained in use for freight (mainly rock salt from the Winsford mines) traffic for many years many years after the closure of the station to passengers and did not finally close until March 1991, the track was lifted almost immediately.

 Tickets from Michael Stewart, map drawn by Alan Young

 See also: Winsford & Over